Teaching-Accessibility/course-project-colorguide/README.md

 WCAG 1.4.2 Audio Control: There is no automatic audio in our app.

-WCAG 1.4.6 Contrast (Enchanced): The visual presentation of text and images of text has a contrast ratio of at least 7:1
+WCAG 1.4.6 Contrast (Enhanced): The visual presentation of text and images of text has a contrast ratio of at least 7:1.
+(The elements of our application have a contrast of 14 or greater)

 WCAG 1.4.7 Low or No Background Audio: There is no prerecorded audio-only content